to the book the Bhâgavata Purâna

 Chapter 3: Hiranyakas'ipu's Plan to Become Immortal

-(29) You are the factual control of the moving beings and the immobile entities; by the life force you are the source of all activities and the master mind and source of insight of all alive; the great master of the knowing and acting senses you are, the controller of all desire, the material elements and their qualities [compare B.G.
-7: 7 ].
+(29) Operating through the life force, you constitute the factual control of the moving and immobile creatures.
+You are the origin of all activities and the mastermind and source of insight of all living beings.
+You are the great Lord of the knowing and acting senses, the controller of the material elements, their qualities and the mind thereabout [compare B.G.
+7: 7].

 Chapter 4: Hiranyakas'ipu Terrorizes the Universe

-(8) In the paradise of the godly remaining in the riches of all opulence, he lived in the highest world, in the palace of the king of heaven as designed by Vis'vakarmâ, the great asura architect himself; in control of all the wealth of the world he lived in the abode of Lakshmî.
+(8) Situated in the pleasure garden of the gods with the riches of all opulence, he thus resided in the highest world.
+Living in the palace of the king of heaven as created by Vis'vakarmâ, the great Asura architect, he, in control of all the wealth of the entire universe, dominated the three worlds from that abode of Lakshmî.

 Chapter 5: Prahlâda Mahârâja, the Saintly Son of Hiranyakas'ipu

-(30) S'rî Prahlâda said: 'Persons attached to their material life develop, because they fail to control their senses in their chewing the chewed again and again, a life that leads to hell; they never are inclined towards Krishna [see B.G.
-4: 4-5] because others say so or out of their own understanding, nor will they because of a combination of the two [see also B.G.
+(30) S'rî Prahlâda said: 'Persons swearing by a worldly existence develop a life leading to hell, for they fail in their sense control and repeatedly chew the chewed.
+They are never inclined toward Krishna [see B.G.
+4: 4-5] because of what others tell them, out of their own understanding or by a combination of the two [see also B.G.
 2: 44].

 For copyright notices concerning the individual images